jesseleite/nvim-noirbuddy/README.md

 # Noirbuddy

-A highly customizable minimalist monochromatic colorscheme building framework for Neovim 🖤
+A highly customizable minimalist theme building framework for Neovim 🖤

 Built on [colorbuddy.nvim](https://github.com/tjdevries/colorbuddy.nvim), with a monochromatic base palette, and the ability to set a flavor color or two 💅